|

 The main reason is our relatively active local scene - we meet monthly for a

-Stammtisch - so over the last years, my peers and I have written and thoroughly edited many missing articles about Freiburg's people, buildings, and history.
+Stammtisch - so over the recent years, my peers and I have written and thoroughly edited many missing articles about Freiburg's people, buildings, and history.

-The phenomenon of a decreasing number of active contributors to Wikipedia is felt worldwide.
+The decline in the number of active contributors to Wikipedia is felt worldwide.
 Therefore, the Wikipedia Foundation is making significant efforts to "recruit" new authors.
 Before I dig into this topic further, let me briefly mention other subjects discussed in London.

 Free Access to Information